Model figure: Japanese figures

-Collecting of model figures based on icons like Hello Kitty, as well as characters appearing in anime, manga, kaiju (monster) serials, science fiction/fantasy films and video games is a major part of otaku fandom.
+Model figures based on icons like Hello Kitty, as well as characters appearing in anime, manga, kaiju (monster) series, science fiction/fantasy films and video games, is a major part of otaku fandom.
+It's also a large part of the global animation merchandising market from Japan which is estimated to be worth around 663 billions Japanese yen.
 Some hobbyists concentrate specifically on a certain type of figure, such as garage kits, gashapon (capsule toys), or PVC bishōjo (pretty girl) statues.
 Such figures prominently featured in work of modern artist Takashi Murakami.
 Through his company Kaikai Kiki, he has produced a number of limited designer toys to be sold in otaku oriented stores.

+While many different companies manufacture and sell anime figures, prices for the same figure have large differences depending on the authenticity and quality of the figure.
+Authentic figures are normally figures of characters that are licensed by the creators, thus leading to significantly higher prices.
+Some of the most well known manufacturers for their consistency and quality are such as Good Smile Company, Aniplex, Hot Toys, Bandai and others.
+Figures are usually classified as prize figures, scale figures and others, with prize figures being lower cost options often used in Claw crane games, while scale figures can cost several hundreds to thousands USD.

+Noodle stopper

+A noodle stopper is a type of figurine based on manga, anime, or even video game characters which is ostensibly meant to secure by gravity the lid for ramen containers such that they do not boil over.
+Due to their ornate designs, they are often displayed as ordinary figurines.
+(Stopper is a misnomer, as they are not inserted into the container.)

 Garage kits

 Garage kit figures are produced by both amateurs and professionals, and usually cast out of polyurethane resin.
 In Japan they often portray anime characters and in the US they are often movie monsters.
 Garage kits are usually produced in limited numbers and are more expensive than typical injection molded plastic figures and kits.